IgorQueiroz23031988/Healthcare---Persistency-of-a-Drug-Classification/README.md

 ## 4. Solution Strategy.

-As the company’s CEO wants answer for two different questions, the solution strategy is divided into 2 parts:<br/><br/>
+Solution adopted to generate business insights and create a ML classification model to solve the proposed problem.
+This solution includes:

-* __First part:__ Which houses to buy?
+* Data Description;

-1º - Collect data from kaggle’s website.
+1º - Data Dimensions.

-2º - Group them by region (zipcode), due this attribute is extremely influential on the house’s price.
+2º - Descriptive Statistics.

 3º - Find the house’s price median by region.